 17.1.4 All development proposals will be expected to achieve a high standard of design and should be underpinned by a thorough analysis of the site and its surrounding area.
-The Council greatly values the distinctive areas of natural and historic across Central character Bedfordshire. new and developments should be well integrated positively and related to their surroundings.
+The Council greatly values the distinctive areas of natural and historic character across Central Bedfordshire. new and developments should be well integrated and positively related to their surroundings.